Blake Crouch: Writing

 Crouch published his first two novels, Desert Places and Locked Doors, in 2004 and 2005, respectively.
 In 2011, he self-published the novel Run digitally.
 In 2016, he released the sci-fi novel Dark Matter.
 In 2019, he published another sci-fi novel, titled Recursion.

 Adaptations

 Crouch's Wayward Pines Trilogy (2012–14) was adapted into the 2015 television series Wayward Pines.
 Another work, Good Behavior, premiered as a television series in November 2016.

 In 2020, Crouch began working on a screenplay to adapt Dark Matter into a television series for Sony Pictures, serving as writer, producer, and showrunner.
 It premiered on May 8, 2024, on Apple TV+.

 Personal life

 Crouch married Rebecca Greene on June 20, 1998.
 They have three children together.
 The couple divorced in 2017.
 As of 2019, Crouch was dating Jacquelyn Ben-Zekry.

-In 2021, Crouch filed a court case appealing to modify his and Greene's joint agreement for medical decision-making authority for their children, to allow him to vaccinate them over Greene's religious-based objections.
+In 2021, Crouch filed a court case appealing to modify his and Greene's joint agreement for medical decision-making authority for their children, to allow him to vaccinate them over Greene's religious objection to childhood vaccination.